19. Juni 2026 Johannes Wolters

 For the record, for everybody reading this, I personally think your film is a masterpiece.
 You had me glued to the screen for all its five minutes.
 It’s simply great.
 I am not so much interested at the moment in the technique, which is certainly groundbreaking.
 I do not want to know how you did the movie.
 I would like to know why you did the movie?.

 Hisko Hulsing: But I am also happy to talk about techniques.
-But regarding the „why“: this film is really, I mean, with all the efforts going to creating the content of the film, I think it is about the resurrection of fascism, I would say, which is happening all over the world right now.
+But regarding the „why“: this film is really, I mean, with all the efforts going into creating the content of the film, I think it is about the resurrection of fascism, I would say, which is happening all over the world right now.

 I’m really fond of animation, whe animation connects with music, in a way that really clicks.
 And this is it.
 It is like Shostakovich told you, hey, do a five minute short about the rise of fascism, because I had that in mind.